-- At EH when a COVID-19 or PUI is expected in L&D, a multidisciplinary huddle will take place to designate a care team (Provider, RN, Assisting RN) should be assigned who will be free of other responsibilities and will be available at the time of patient arrival. - Attending physician will request that patient park at the Women's Hospital entrance and remain in the vehicle until a staff member in appropriate PPE escorts them to L&D/LDRP.
-Valet should not park car. - Place stop sign and signs specifying precautions on door.
-Signs kept at UC desk. - Designate room for patient.
-Room G640 at EH and room 1356B at HP are negative airflow rooms). - Activate negative pressure in room.
-Room is kept at neutral pressure until negative pressure is required.
-G640 will alarm locally when negative pressure malfunctioning (ex: door is left open). - Notify/assign the following people: - o Screeners/Public Safety at Entrance - Charge Nurse - o Primary Nurse - Attending (residents will not be asked to evaluate or care for known or suspected COVID-19 patients).
-On call MFM will be on site during the day, and on call overnight per current protocol. - At HP, the attending physician will consult HP hospitalist if needed. - If patient develops an oxygen requirement and/or new shortness of breath, patient will be transferred to EH. - ISCU Charge Nurse or HP Nursery Nurse (ISCU/Nursery Nurse will attend all deliveries) - o OB Tech - o Anesthesia - Housekeeping - Keep adjacent rooms available for additional COVID-19 patients. - Obtain an isolation cart including the following supplies and place it outside of the patient room. - Log to record of all persons (staff and visitor) entering the patient's room.
-(The log can be found on the Infection Prevention and Control Pulse page). - o Hand gel if there is no dispenser on the wall outside the patient room.
+- Attending physician will request that patient drive themselves, park at the Women's Hospital entrance and remain in the vehicle until a staff member in appropriate PPE escorts them to L&D/LDRP - Designate room for patient.
+Room G640 at EH and room 1356B at HP (the negative airflow rooms) are preferred. - Notify the following people of expected patient, and assign care team (prefer Fit Tested RN): - Attending physician at both Evanston Hospital (EH) and Highland Park (HP) will call the COVID-19 hospitalist team pager 1870 at Evanston. - Notify Infection control: 9:00am 5:00pm EH 772-2420 HPH 779-2624. - After 1700 and on weekends Evanston Hospital and Highland Park Hospital, will call operator and request that On Call Infection Preventionist be paged. - Screeners/Public Safety at Entrance - Charge Nurse - Primary Nurse - Attending (house staff/residents will not be asked to evaluate or care for known or suspected COVID-19 patients). - If patient is a service patient, Resource Attending Physician will care for COVID-19 patient without resident involvement.
+On call MFM will be available per current protocol. - o At HP, the attending physician will consult HP hospitalist if needed. - If patient develops an oxygen requirement and/or new shortness of breath patient will be transferred to EH. - ISCU Charge Nurse or HP Pediatrician (ISCU/Pediatrician will attend all deliveries at EH) - o OB Tech - Anesthesia - Housekeeping - Public Safety (EH only) request that they keep patient in anteroom for staff to escort patient to L&D - o Place stop sign on door.
+Signs kept at UC desk, and attached to this document. - Keep adjacent rooms available for additional COVID-19 patients. - G640 will alarm locally when negative pressure malfunctioning (ex: door is left open).
+Room is kept at neutral pressure until negative pressure is required. - Obtain an isolation cart including the following supplies and place it outside of the patient room. - o Hand gel if there is no dispenser on the wall outside the patient room. - Isolation gowns

-- Isolation gowns - Green gloves - Standard masks - Disinfectant wipes - o Staff member's personal N95 and face shield in zip top bag for each care provider entering room. - N95 mask should be kept in a zip top bag do not completely seal the bag.
+- Green gloves - Standard masks - Disinfectant wipes - Staff member's personal N95 and face shield in zip top bag for each care provider entering room. - N95 mask should be kept in a zip top bag do not completely seal the bag.
 Face shield should be wiped prior to placing in a separate plastic bag after each use, and both bags should be kept in a large zip top bag with the staff member's name on it do not completely seal outer zip top bag.
 Face shields and masks should be kept by each individual staff member.
-N95 masks can be reused until visibly soiled, torn, or does not pass the fit check test. - See pink and green chart: "Admission of COVID/Respiratory Infection Patient". - Confirm PAPR is available, in case intubation is required.
-See attached perioperative workflow for PAPR use. - o If a PAPR is not available, a N95 mask covered with a surgical mask will be allowed.
+N95 masks can be reused until visibly soiled, torn, or does not pass the fit check test. - See pink and green chart: "Admission of COVID/Respiratory Infection Patient" for appropriate PPE. - Obtain PAPR if available, in case intubation is required.
+See attached perioperative workflow for PAPR use. - If a PAPR is not available, a N95 mask covered with a surgical mask will be allowed.
 The N95 mask must be reused (unless visibly soiled, torn, or no longer passes the fit-check).